 2. Disorderly Conduct

 You could also be charged with disorderly conduct.
-If you’re causing a scene while drunk, like shouting or acting aggressively, you might face charges.
-Texas law says that this kind of behavior is not allowed in public spaces, whether you’re on a horse or not.
+If you are drunk and making a scene—like yelling or acting wild—you could get in trouble.
+Texas law doesn’t allow that kind of behavior in public, and it doesn’t matter if you are on a horse or not.

 3. Animal Neglect